 As a graduate from our DNP program, you will:

 - generate and disseminate nursing practice knowledge to stimulate research and improve clinical outcomes

 - improve health outcomes through scientifically-based advanced practice within your chosen specialty

 - engage in and lead collaborative practice teams

 - influence clinical practice transformation and policy initiatives

-If you are interested in attaining broader research skills for application to clinical practice, consider taking advantage of our dual Doctor of Nursing Practice (DNP) and Doctor of Philosophy (PhD) degrees.
+If you are interested in attaining broader advanced clinical practice skills with strong research competencies, consider taking advantage of our dual Doctor of Nursing Practice (DNP) and Doctor of Philosophy (PhD) degrees.
 You will be prepared at the highest level of professional nursing practice and with advanced skills for engaging in research to create, apply and translate new knowledge to improve health care – in practice domains and/or academia.
 You will work closely with clinical mentors to develop specialty competencies, as well as faculty research mentors to create a program of research.
 The DNP/PhD Dual Degrees option is available upon admission to one of the doctoral programs.
 Dual degree students must satisfy both DNP and PhD posted admission and enrollment requirements.

 The University of Arizona College of Nursing is nationally accredited by the Commission on Collegiate Nursing Education, approved by the Arizona State Board of Nursing, and affiliated with the American Association of Colleges of Nursing and the Western Institute of Nursing.